 A few of the interview setups and an outdoor production shot.

 I’ve got a few more interviews planned, along with lots of b-roll and supplemental filming to do, including an interview and segment in Vermont with legendary author and “Bard of the Bizarre” Joseph Citro.
 I plan on having the talented historian and narrator John Horrigan narrate the film.
 This project has been quite interesting thus far and I can’t wait to see where else the journey takes me.
-Expect more updates in the coming months, as I’m tentatively shooting for a release date this summer.
+Expect more updates in the coming months!

 Check out the first teaser trailer above.